lazywhite/sa/auto/saltstack/note.md

 ## Topic
 1. salt-run is always executed on salt-master
 2. salt-call is always executed on salt-minion
+3. salt-syndic not respond to test.ping
+4. salt-master can control minions in intranet
+5. use pgrep or pkill, not to use too many pipe
+6. only need to open 4505, 4506 for salt-master, no need for salt-minion